Page 2 of 5

 An effective rate spreadsheet

 The conversion of nominal to effective rate is difficult enough to warrant a spreadsheet devoted to it.
-First enter the text as shown in Figure 1 in column A.
+First enter the text as shown in the screen dump below in column A.

 Next enter the formulae:

 in cell B9 and set percentage formats with two decimal places on B3, B5, B7 and B9.
 Don't worry that you see #DIV/0! in the cells where the formulas are entered - this is just because no valid data has been entered for the formulae to work on. .

 For most rate calculations the compounding period will be a month, making B4 and B8 almost permanently set to 12.

 If you enter the nominal rate into B3 then the effective rate will be calculated in B5.
 If you enter the effective rate in to B7 then the nominal rate will be calculated in B9.

 Another useful spreadsheet is one that shows the effective annual rate for a range of nominal annual rates.

 First enter the labels shown in in row 1 of screen dump.
 Next enter the nominal percentage rates 1% to 30% in column A. Enter the formula to calculate the effective rate:

 into B2 and the formula to calculate the difference between the nominal and effective rate:

 Set both these cells to display in percentage format with two decimal places.
 Copy the two formluas in B2:C2 into B3..C31.